-Air Force Meteorologist, this course will lay the foundation for the future pilot or drone technology engineer.
+Design (grades 9-12) - Sue Rothberg - Taught by a former Air Force Meteorologist, this course will lay the foundation for the future pilot or drone technology engineer.
 The ninth-grade course provides the foundation for advanced exploration in flying, aerospace engineering, and unmanned aircraft systems.
-Students will learn about engineering practices, problem-solving, and the innovations and technological developments that have made today's aviation and aerospace industries possible.
+Students will learn about engineering practices, problemsolving, and the innovations and technological developments that have made today's aviation and aerospace industries possible.
 Students will look at the problem-solving practices and innovative leaps that transformed space exploration from the unimaginable to the common in a single generation.
 Students will also gain a historical perspective, from the earliest flying machines to various modern aircraft.
-Time: Fridays; 9-noon

-Dates: TBA Cost: TBA

-Chess Club Meets the 3rd Thursday monthly

-Behavioral Science
+Students will attend class for 96 hours and will also have to complete 2 hours per week of "home study" verified by a parent or guardian.
+Time: Fridays; 9-noon Dates: 8/23-12/13/24 and 1/10-5/2/25 Cost: \$1250; after 7/4 \$1300 (includes printing of curriculum)